tabcat/dynamic-content/README.md

 # Hosting Dynamic Content on IPFS

-Dynamic content model on IPFS by combining IPLD, IPNS, and Provider Records.
+Dynamic content on IPFS using IPLD, IPNS, and Provider Records.

 Read the article: [ARTICLE.md](./ARTICLE.md)